terraform-ibm-modules/terraform-ibm-cloudpak-integration/examples/cp4i/README.md

 ### Verify

-To verify installation on the cluster, on the Openshift console go to the `Installed Operators` tab.
-Choose your `namespace` and click on `IBM Cloud Pak for Integration Platform Navigator
-4.2.0 provided by IBM`.
+To verify installation on the cluster, go to the `Installed Operators` tab on the Openshift console.
+Choose your `namespace` and click on `IBM Cloud Pak for Integration Platform Navigator 4.2.0 provided by IBM` .
 Click on the `Platform Navigator` tab.
-Check the status of the cp4i-navigator
+Check the status of the `cp4i-navigator`.

 ### Cleanup